 Before diving into .ai domains specifically, it’s worth revisiting why domain names still matter for brand strategy:

-• Credibility and trust: A domain that clearly reflects your business model or industry adds legitimacy.
+- Credibility and trust: A domain that clearly reflects your business model or industry adds legitimacy, and that legitimacy often depends on the host domain you choose.

 A strong domain isn’t just about function.
 It’s about positioning.
 And in early-stage markets, positioning often separates signal from noise.